kailash-manasarovar/statement/docs/timeline/2024/march.md

 - He goes to talk to a local police officer and comes back.
 - He says I cannot raise anything with them as I don't have a partner and they only deal with male violence when it occurs within a partnership.

+## Human Rights

+- tweets and fake accounts

+## Searching for a security expert

+- I even speak to someone on the phone about

 ## Change root password

 - One evening, I change the root password on my laptop.
 - The router is off.
 - The following morning, half of my new root password appears on a fake account profile message.

+## Report hacking to work

+- 8th March
+- I opened a Twitter account for work on my work laptop, I can't remember when.
+- Immediately I was followed by accounts with names related to the gang stalking.
+- I filed it away, it was too much to deal with at that moment, although I did raise a ticket with IT at one point when I saw something weird.
+- With everything going on, I realize it's time to tell the security department at my work I think I've been hacked.
+- Gordon Bishop of Polygon Labs investigates.
+He asks me to access 1.1.1.1 on my browser.
+What he's expecting to happen, doesn't happen.
+- He's expecting to see the WARP webpage but, instead, we get the login page for the network router.
+- He says this is enough evidence of hacking for them to lock me down.
+- I have to work somewhere else while I get a new router and change the ISP.

+## Nowhere

+- Get a desk at Nowhere.

 ## Text my family at the Chinese